-After you have upgraded Ivanti Service Manager, access the Ivanti Software App Store and the DSM integration by doing the following:
+After you have upgraded Service Manager, access the IvantiSoftware App Store and the DSM integration by doing the following:

 - 1. Log into https://support.heatsoftware.com/. - 2.
 Go to the Ivanti Software App Store by selecting App Store from the top menu. - 3.
-From within the Ivanti Software App Store, open the DSM integration package. - 4.
-Download the DSM integration package for Release 2018.1.1 and the accompanying instructions. - 5.
-Follow the instructions to configure and verify your DSM integration.

-For more information about DSM, see Working with DSM in the online help and the DSM HEAT Integration - HEAT Desktop and Server Management Booklet.
+From within the Ivanti Software App Store, open the DSM integration package. - Download the DSM integration package for Release 2018.1.1 and the accompanying instructions. - Follow the instructions to configure and verify your DSM integration.
+For more information about DSM, see Working with DSM in the online help.